The Oyster City Project

-The Oyster City app highlights the history and future of oysters in NYC and it is site specific to Governors Island, an island just south of Manhattan in the upper harbor.
-The app explicates the current effort to restor oyster reefs in NY harbor by non-profits such as the Billion Oyster Project and the Harbor School (a public school located on Governors Island which focuses on careers centered on marine ecosystems and logistics).
-Moving further back in time, the app narrates the decline of oysters due to over-harvesting and industrial and civic pollution including PCBs from a General Electric plant on the Hudson River and human waste due to the city’s outdated sewage system
+Oyster City AR is site-specific to Governors Island, which sits just south of Manhattan in NYC’s upper harbor.
+The tour explicates the current effort to restore oyster reefs in NY harbor by non-profits such as the Billion Oyster Project.
+Moving further back in time, the app narrates the decline of oysters due to over-harvesting and industrial and civic pollution including PCBs from a General Electric plant on the Hudson River and human waste due to the city’s outdated sewage system.

 As Oyster City, Drum and Stevens also produced the sister project Fish Stories Community Cookbook, which was funded and supported by Paths to Pier 42.
-Fish Stories Community Cookbook is a collection of stories, recipes, drawings and ecological information contributed by residents of the Lower East Side.
-To learn more about Fish Stories click here
+Fish Stories is a collection of stories, recipes, drawings and ecological information contributed by residents of the Lower East Side.

 Oyster City was in residence in 2015 with the Lower Manhattan Cultural Council (LMCC) and Paths to Pier 42 at Process Space at 100 Wall Street, and in 2013 we were part of LMCC’s Swing Space Residency in Building 110 on Governor’s Island.

 Please watch the video below to see documentation of the Oyster City AR app in action.